Sam Thong: Government and politics

-School and educations
+Sam Thong college (School and educations)

-At the time of Vietnam War, there was a middle high school called Sam Thong college or Samthong college (ໂຮງຮຽນ ມັດທະຍົມ ຊຳທອງ) in Sam Thong.
+At the time of Vietnam War there was a middle high school called Sam Thong college or Samthong college (ໂຮງຮຽນ ມັດທະຍົມ ຊຳທອງ) in Sam Thong.
 It was founded in 1966.
 The first principal was Professor Khamleck, then followed by Tou-Fu Vang in September 1969 before school moving to Vientiane in Fa Ngum High School at Sokpaluang.

-When the School opened its doors, there were about thirty five students.
+When the school opened its doors, there were about thirty five students.
 It was the beginning of the class of 6th B. The following year, there were two classes, one of which was the class of 6th B, then the other was the class of 6th A. Each year, the school added a higher class to go to 3th (grade 9th).
 As the number of students increased steadily every year, only students who passed the entrance exams were admitted.
 Then, only the best grades were accepted.
 This was the secondary education policy in Laos at that time.